Jessé Souza

-Jessé José Freire de Souza or simply Jessé Souza (29 March 1960) is a Brazilian professor and researcher.
+Jessé José Freire de Souza or simply Jessé Souza (29 March 1960) is a Brazilian sociologist, professor, and researcher.

 On 2 April 2015, Souza was assigned by the Brazilian government as president of the Instituto de Pesquisa Econômica Aplicada (Ipea), replacing Sergei Suarez Dillon Soares.
 His contract was terminated in May 2016, when Michel Temer took office as acting president, following Dilma Rousseff's impeachment.

+Controversy

+In February 2026, Souza published a video making claims linking the abuses and crimes committed by Epstein to an alleged "Jewish lobby" and Zionism, even attributing responsibility for the scandal to the State of Israel and the "Jewish power structure," without presenting clear justification or evidence for such connections.
+The claims were formally repudiated by the Jewish Confederation of Brazil (CONIB).
+Following these reactions, Souza deleted the original video and released a second clarification video in which he attempted to separate the terms "Jewish" and "Zionist," but maintained statements that continued to be considered offensive by critics and groups that classified part of his discourse as anti-Zionist and anti-Jewish.
+In parallel, a criminal complaint was registered with the Federal Public Prosecution Office to investigate possible incitement to prejudice and crimes against Jews and Israelis.